-15 Etiquette
+15 Etiquette 15.1 Music may be played throughout all sport events; any concerns with the music content or volume must be addressed directly with Sport Competition Manager and/or Sports Director.
+15.2 Audience participation in cheering for all athletes is encouraged.
+15.3 Two-way communication devices are not to be used by Athletes or Service Team Staff on EOP and are prohibited at Call Tents with exceptions with the discretion of the

-- Music may be played throughout all sport events; any concerns with the music content or volume must be addressed directly with Sport Competition Manager and/or Sports Director. - 15.2 Audience participation in cheering for all athletes is encouraged. - Two-way communication devices are not to be used by Athletes or Service Team Staff on FOP and are prohibited at Call Tents with exceptions with the discretion of the Sport Competition Manager and/or Sports Director. - 15.4 Flash photography within the immediate vicinity of the FOP is prohibited until after competitions are completed. - 15.5.1 Anyone may be asked to leave the FOP if: - They use foul language, tobacco products, or appear to be intoxicated. - They offend/obstruct athletes during the competition. - They offend/obstruct event organizers/staff during their official duties. - Behave in a manner that brings disrepute to the Warrior Games and/or the organizers of the event.
+- on FOP and are prohibited at Call Tents with exceptions with the discretion of the Sport Competition Manager and/or Sports Director. - 15.4 Flash photography within the immediate vicinity of the FOP is prohibited until after competitions are completed. - 15.5.1 Anyone may be asked to leave the FOP if: - They use foul language, tobacco products, or appear to be intoxicated. - They offend/obstruct athletes during the competition. - They offend/obstruct event organizers/staff during their official duties. - Behave in a manner that brings disrepute to the Warrior Games and/or the organizers of the event.